-• Data whose validity is unknown and must be verified.
+Data whose validity is unknown and must be verified.

 This data is always captured at test runtime and is called the actual data.
 A verification point compares expected data and actual data.
-If the data matches (or optionally, satisfies some other condition, such as falling within an accepted range), the verification point passes.
+If the data matches (or, optionally, satisfies some other condition, such as falling within an accepted range), the verification point passes.
 Otherwise, the verification point fails.
-Verification point results are automatically logged.
+Verification point results are logged automatically.

-Note: If the test script sets the VPOPTION_EXPECT_FAILURE option through the Options property of the IVerificationPoint interface, the verification point passes only if the data comparison fails.
+Note: If the test script sets the VPOPTION EXPECT FAILURE option through the Options property of the IVerificationPoint interface, the verification point passes only if the data comparison fails.